 Buying the Stinger

 This journey starts on a Saturday afternoon.
-I walked in to the local Kia dealer with my wife to ask for a test drive of a Stinger.
+I walked into the local Kia dealer with my wife and asked for a test drive of a Stinger.
 After being ignored for about 5 minutes, I speak up and ask someone for help.
-We go to an office, sit down with a sales rep, and he pulls out a credit application.
+We go in an office, sit down with a sales rep, and he pulls out a credit application.
 “You can’t test drive a Stinger without having your credit checked”, he said.
 I was appalled.
-I assured him my credit was excellent, I had a BMW to trade in, and at 34 years old, was past any test-driving antics.
-“Nope, we’ve had to many incidents..”, but at that point I was already getting up.
+I assured him my credit was excellent, I had a BMW for trade in, and at 34 years old, was past any test-driving antics.
+“Nope, we’ve had too many incidents..”, but at that point I was already getting up.
 I’m not sure what credit has to do with driving habits, but we left.

 I stopped by two other dealers, both either not budging on price, or not interested in selling me the car I wanted.
 A visit to a fourth dealer was successful.
 They had a Stinger GT1 in Micro Blue, exactly what I wanted.
 After the usual back and forth, we did a deal that made sense, I traded in my 3 Series, and drove off in my new Kia Stinger.